 Illinois Beef Quality Showcase

 Illinois beef producers are invited to participate by donating a feeder steer to the program.
-Each donated steer should be 750lbs (+/- 10%) by November 22, 2024.
-Steers will be accepted at the University of Illinois Beef Farm during a warm-up period from November 11-21.
-All steers must be in place for processing and kick-off of the feeding competition by November 22, 2024.
-IBA can help facilitate delivery of donated steers to the U of I Beef Farm; arrangements can be made once cattle are officially committed to the program and a commitment form have been submitted to the IB Office.
+Each donated steer should be 750lbs (+/- 10%) by mid-November 2025.
+Steers will be accepted at the University of Illinois Beef Farm during a warm-up period in late November.
+All steers must be in place for processing and kick-off of the feeding competition by Thanksgiving week.
+IBA can help facilitate delivery of donated steers to the U of I Beef Farm; arrangements can be made once cattle are officially committed to the program and a commitment form has been submitted to the IBA Office.

 What's in it for me?

-Winners are recognized at a IBQS banquet and awards ceremony in June of 2025; recognition will also be promoted in the media, in IBA communication, and at the Illinois State Fair.
+Winners are recognized at the IBA Annual Meeting & Awards Ceremony in June of 2025; recognition will also be promoted in the media, in IBA communication, and at the Illinois State Fair.

 The Steer Details

-- All donated animals must be steer calves born in Spring of 2024, with a target weight of 750 pounds on November 22.
+• All donated animals must be steer calves born in Spring of 2025, with a target weight of 750 pounds by mid-November.

 The Donor Details

-- Steers must be delivered to the University of Illinois Beef Farm in Urbana by November 21, 2024.
-The U of I Beef Farm will begin accepting steers starting November 11, 2024.
+• Steers must be delivered to the University of Illinois Beef Farm in Urbana by Thanksgiving week 2025.
+The U of I Beef Farm will begin accepting steers starting in mid-November.

 Timeline